 Mark Pirro has almost exclusively made a career as director/writer of low-budget independently-made spoof horror films with titles that include A Polish Vampire in Burbank (1985), Deathrow Gameshow (1987), Curse of the Queerwolf (1988), Rectuma (2004) and The God Complex (2009), as well as the screenplay for My Mom’s a Werewolf (1988).
 Pirro makes horror comedies that are frequently steeped in genre in-referencing – Nudist Colony of the Dead, for instance, contains an obligatory cameo from fan favourite Forrest J. Ackerman, the editor of Famous Monsters of Filmland, who appeared in several other of Pirro’s films.
 Pirro’s films are extremely low budget and almost all shot in 16mm.

 Nudist Colony of the Dead is interesting in that it appears to be the first example of the wacky zombie conceptual collusion.
 Zombie films of the 2000s and beyond have had fun coming up with increasingly more outlandish titles or title collusions with the likes of Zombie Beach Party (2003), Dorm of the Dead (2006), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
-(2009), Zombies of Mass Destruction (2009), Romeo and Juliet vs the Living Dead (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016), among others.
+(2009), Zombies of Mass Destruction (2009), Romeo and Juliet vs the Living Dead (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016), Pride and Prejudice and Zombies (2016) and Fat Ass Zombies (2020), among others.
 Nudist Colony of the Dead came out more than a decade before the trend began and may well be the first such title of its kind.
 There were certainly other gonzo horror titles around this period but not among the zombie film.

 That said, Nudist Colony of the Dead is different to what we expect of a gonzo zombie film today.
 The big disappointment is that Mark Pirro seems for the better part more interested in digging a knife in and poking fun at the Christians and Bible camp attendees.
 The zombies only really appear in the last third of the film and never seem much of a threat, although there is one appealingly wacky image of them all singing and dancing their way back to their graves.
 The other disappointment is that despite the title, there is very little in the way of nudists and undressed bodies throughout the film.